-It's important to note that one of the biggest differences between nerve pain and muscle pain is chronic pain.
-Chronic pain is ongoing and constant.
-The damaged tissue that causes nerve pain often causes chronic pain, causing many patients to suffer lasting side effects.
-As a rule, both muscle and nerve pain can be similar.
+It's essential to understand that one of the most significant distinctions between nerve pain and muscle pain is chronic pain.
+Chronic pain is continuous and ongoing.
+The damaged tissue that causes nerve pain often leads to chronic pain, causing many patients to suffer long-term side effects.
+Generally, both muscle and nerve pain can be similar.

 It is acute and you may also feel pain in the skin above the nerves.
 When you try to diagnose pain, your doctor will ask you when and how the pain started.
 They'll also ask you to describe the type of pain you're experiencing.
 If the pain started after an injury and is a dull ache, it's probably a muscle ache.